cmwillett/TheDigitalCookbook/Contact/SubmitRecipe.md

 tags: submit,recipe,new,contact,us
 ---
 # Submit a Recipe
-* If the recipe already exists and you just want to submit pictures for the recipe, just fill out the required fields (name, email, and recipe name); then upload the pictures.
+* If you have a recipe on a website, no need to retype all of the ingredients and instructions.
+* Just put the web address in the URL field below...

 \*\* denotes required field...
 <html>